MAInformatico/MAInformatico.github.io/_posts/2019-3-5-MonthEnd_Export_pdf.md

 To do this new feature.
 I've use jQuery and jsPDF libraries. jQuery and jsPDF have MIT license (MIT and GPL too in the case of jQuery) that's mean that our Apache license can be used including the both license mentioned.

+To use it, just press the button called: "Export to pdf"

 Meantime, the aplication is progressing :)